SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates XLRN, ADTN, DSPG, KDMN; Shareholders are Encouraged to Contact the Firm

-Kadmon Holdings, Inc. (NASDAQ: KDMN)concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Sanofi for $9.50 per share.
+Kadmon Holdings, Inc. ( KDMN) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Sanofi for $9.50 per share.
 If you are a Kadmon shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.